KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 **Zenetism** rejects apocalyptic fatalism.
 It affirms instead:

-- In the multiversal model, most physical universes are **impermanent** —
+- Within multiversal expression, most physical universes are **impermanent** —
   though some may endure vast or indefinite spans.

 - The soul persists beyond corporeal frames.